Rhys0303/Library-login-system-/README.md

 Contributions, questions, and suggestions are welcome!
 Please refer to the Contributing Guidelines for more information.

-License
+Registered
-This project is licensed under the PCCU license
+This project is registered under the PCCU license